 While everyone at Columbia fundamentally belongs to the community, not everyone feels that same sense of belonging during their time here.
 Feeling generally out of place can affect every aspect of the Columbia experience – from extracurricular activities to academic performance.
-For this reason, it’s a critical issue for us to address as a community and for our community.

 Inclusion & belonging are everyone’s responsibility and these values help to create an environment where people of all backgrounds can thrive.